 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

 Most popular Zermatt mountain excursions

-*Some closure dates apply for annual maintenance.
+*High season fares shown, prices may be lower if travelling out of high season.
+Some closure dates apply for annual maintenance.
 See this article for further details.

 Let’s cover these excursions in more detail.

 Located in southern Switzerland, Gornergrat is a ridge of the Pennine Alps and is situated at an impressive 3,135 metres above sea level.
 Meaning ‘Gorner Ridge’ in English, Gornergrat can be reached via the Gornergrat Railway – a historic rack railway – which departs from the heart of Zermatt.

 How to get to Gornergrat from Zermatt village

 Since 1898, people have been riding the rack (or cog) railway from the village of Zermatt.
 The Gornergrat Bahn is the oldest electrified cog railway in the world.